xflipperkast/angrybirdsas_nx/README.md

 -
 ---

-## Support

-If you like the project and want to support development:

----

 ## Disclaimer

 This is an unofficial fan-made project and is not affiliated with or endorsed by Rovio Entertainment, Chimera Entertainment, or the original rights holders.